joshank11/TRJ-Bank-Repository/README.md

 # TRJ-Bank-Project
-This project works on codes and scripts necessary for MD simulation of neural proteins
+We will work on codes and scripts necessary for MD simulation, analysis, visualization and deployment on the website